Jay Shah

-Jay Amitbhai Shah (born 22 September 1988) is an Indian cricket administrator and businessman, and the Chairman of the International Cricket Council (ICC) since December 2024.
-He was the President of the Asian Cricket Council, establishing himself as one of the most influential figures in global cricket governance.
+Jay Amitbhai Shah (born 22 September 1988) is an Indian cricket administrator and businessman, and the chairman of the International Cricket Council (ICC) since December 2024.
+He was the president of the Asian Cricket Council, establishing himself as one of the most influential figures in global cricket governance.
 He is the son of Amit Shah, India's Minister of Home Affairs.
 He is the third Indian to become chairman of the International Cricket Council, after N. Srinivasan and Shashank Manohar.

 Early life

-Jay Shah was born to Amit Shah, Union Home Minister and Sonal Shah in Ahmedabad, Gujarat on 22 September 1988.
+Jay Shah was born to Indian Home Minister Amit Shah and Sonal Shah in Ahmedabad, Gujarat, on 22 September 1988.

 Career

 Gujarat Cricket Association (GCA)

 After being an executive board member of the Central Board of Cricket, Ahmedabad, starting 2009, Shah was made the joint secretary of the Gujarat Cricket Association (GCA) in September 2013.
 During his tenure as joint secretary, he oversaw GCA's construction of the Narendra Modi Stadium, in Ahmedabad, along with his father Amit Shah who was GCA president at the time.